[ <<previous | index | next >> ]

 Over time, another car joined us, then another, and slowly more.
 I was watching the rhinos through my camera, walking, stopping, looking around, then continuing in a meandering path, but always closer to us.
 It was a mother and a juvenile not fully grown.
 Then when I looked away from my camera, suddenly there was dozens of cars lining the road around us, all watching the rhinos.
 At dinner, we learnt that the other Australian family group had been in one of those cars, and one of them said he'd counted 64 cars there.
 Everyone watched as the rhinos approached the road, and crossed in the middle of the cars.
 Unfortunately they crossed the road several cars away from us, but some of the cars got a very close look indeed.
 The closest we got was maybe 50 metres away, which was a bit of a shame as we were the ones who started the entire frenzy of rhino watching.

-As the rhinos continued walking away from the road, Timba started the car and we drove off, towards a picnic area to have our packed lunch.
+As the rhinos continued walking away from the road, Timba started the car and we drove off, towards the Ngoitokitok picnic site to have our packed lunch.
 We arrived at the spot, where dozens of other cars were already parked and scores of people were wandering around, having lunch, using the toilets, or watching the hippos wallowing in the adjacent pool and marsh area.
 Rather than the boxes provided by Nimali in Serengeti, here we had a large metal picnic box, which Timba unpacked, as well as picnic chairs and a small table for us to sit at, complete with a red checked tablecloth.

 The wind was blowing uncomfortably, and Timba moved the car to create a windbreak behind the table, which helped a lot.
 We ate off metal plates, the lunch consisting of a cold pasta with vegetables, slices of a vegetable quiche or tart of some sort, bread rolls with tomato, lettuce, and sliced meat (corned beef I think), bananas, and apples.
 There was no vegetarian roll for M., so I had double of the meat ones.
 After eating, we walked over past the hippos to the twin toilet blocks, which were crowded with so many people all here at lunch time.
 The area was dusty, and as cars arrived and left they kicked it up and the strong wind blew it around, making it rather unpleasant near the toilet area.
-A large eagle with a fan shaped tail was flying around and I got some good photos of it in flight.
+A large black kite was flying around and I got some good photos of it in flight.

 Lunch done, we drove over to the Lerai Forest on the south side of the crater, where we hadn't yet been.
 I expected this might be a good place for lions with all the cover, but we didn't see much apart from a troop of baboons and some vervet monkeys in the trees.
 We then did a big loop anticlockwise around most of the crater, through open grassland where there were virtually no animals.
 We kept eyes peeled for any signs of lions, but didn't see much more interesting than warthogs and ostriches.